dhyuan99/HD_utils/README.md

 Before running the program, be sure to install `cython` and `gcc`.

 In the anaconda environment, run `conda install -c anaconda cython` to install cython.

-In a Linux machine, run `sudo apt-get install gcc`.
+In a Linux machine, run `sudo apt-get install gcc` to install `gcc`.

 To set up the package, run `python setup.py build_ext --inplace`.